iBicha/yt2alt/README.md

 # yt2alt

-yt2alt is a command line tool to export your profile from Youtube and import it to an alternative platform, such as Invidious.
+yt2alt is a command line tool to export your profile from Youtube and import it to an alternative platform.
 Uses [YouTube.js](https://github.com/LuanRT/YouTube.js) for extraction.

 ## Usage